 Perfumery is known to be quite a closed world and it can be difficult to know how to start learning as a hobby or profession.
-We detailed some fantastic ways to learn perfumery in our previous blog post, but what if you want to learn an in-depth study of perfumery from home?
-Here are our six steps on how to get started learning perfumery from home, all of which are covered as full modules in our Online Video Courses!
+We detailed some fantastic ways on how to create in our previous article, but what if you want to learn an in-depth study of perfumery from home?
+Here are our six steps on how to get started learning perfumery from home, all of which are covered in our Online Creation Courses!

 1. Learn how to Describe Ingredients

 The first essential step for any budding perfumer is learning how to describe what you are smelling!
 Smell is a sense that we use constantly, sometimes without even realising it, so why is it that when we try to describe what we are smelling, we seem to not be able to come up with the correct words?
 We can so easily describe what we see, touch, taste and feel, but when describing scent we often rely on a simple “I like it” or, “I don’t like it”.

 Understanding to describe perfumery ingredients is the key to know how to use them.
 Let’s take rose for example.
 We can describe rose simply as a floral note, but when we open our minds and noses, rose can also be described as green, spicy, fruity, powdery, deep, fresh or honeyed.
 When we understand these different facets, we can then begin to use ingredients more creatively in a formula!